The Moodies cross the threshold of greatness with their first #1 album, and their first to feature synthesizers.

 Kronomyth 4.0: You’ll want to be sitting comfortably for this voyage.

 Their last album, In Search of the Lost Chord, was a trippy affair: “Legend of a Mind,” The House of Four Doors,” “Om.”
-On the Threshold of Dream goes even deeper in its search for the ultimate headphone experience, featuring one of the earliest uses of the EMS VCS 3 synthesizer along with cellos, mellotrons, flutes and what was some very sophisticated engineering for its time.
+On the Threshold of Dream goes even deeper in its search of the ultimate headphone experience, featuring one of the earliest uses of the EMS VCS 3 synthesizer along with cellos, mellotrons, flutes and what was some very sophisticated engineering for its time.
 Patterned after The Beatles’ recent albums (Sgt.
 Pepper’s Lonely Hearts Club Band, Magical Mystery Tour), Dream wasn’t a concept album, but a collection of songs conceived as an album experience.
 The album did remarkably well on the charts, reaching #1 in the UK and going gold in the US on the same day as Days of Future Passed.
 Truly, we had reached the golden age of The Moody Blues.

 On closer inspection, not every song on Dream works.
 Send Me No Wine, Lazy Day and So Deep Within You are hardly the best ideas to come from the respective minds of John Lodge, Ray Thomas and Mike Pinder.
 But Graeme Edge sounds positively brilliant on this record, Never Comes The Day and Are You Sitting Comfortably are two of the prettiest songs they’ve ever recorded and the combination of The Dream, Have You Heard and The Voyage may be the most sublime nine minutes of Moodies music on record.
 If I were going to pick a favorite album by The Moody Blues, it would come down to this and Days of Future Passed.